Zehelein/pg-transactional-outbox/README.md

 ## Integration Tests

 You can find the integration tests in the `./__tests__` folder.
-This folder includes outbox service and inbox service integration tests that use a PostgreSQL instance for the actual tests.
+This folder includes outbox listener and inbox listener integration tests that use a PostgreSQL instance for the actual tests.
 Check the [README.md](./__tests__/README.md) file for further details.